 E-invoicing in Singapore – a grant from the government to get started

 More specifically, the government launched the e-invoicing registration grant to encourage suppliers to adopt e-invoicing.
-The grant covers 50 percent of the implementation cost up to S$ 150,000 or an equivalent of US$107,000.
+The license covers 50 percent of the implementation cost up to S$ 150,000, or the equivalent of US$107,000.

 That way, small and medium enterprises that choose to implement electronic invoicing will receive a grant of up to S$200 or an equivalent of US$140.

-It is essential to mention that all businesses are free to adopt e-invoicing and therefore qualify for the grant.
+I want to inform you that all businesses are free to adopt e-invoicing and therefore qualify for the grant.